osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

 If the policy creates unexpected business disruption:

-1. Identify the affected user or sign-in.
+1. Identify the affected user or authentication attempt.
-2. Review risk details.
+2. Review the associated risk details.
-3. Review Conditional Access results.
+3. Review the Conditional Access results.
-4. Determine whether the event is a false positive.
+4. Determine whether the event may be a false positive.
 5. Resolve the underlying risk where appropriate.
-6. Adjust policy scope if necessary.
+6. Adjust the policy scope or configuration if necessary.
-7. Continue monitoring.
+7. Continue monitoring the affected scenario.

-Any temporary exception should be documented and reviewed.
+Any temporary exception should be documented, approved where required, and reviewed regularly.

 ---